keertyverma/covid-19-api/README.md

       "dbName": "production-db-name",
       "dbUsername": "production-db-username",
       "dbPassword": "production-db-password"

+MongoDB configuration can also be provided by environment variable `db_connection_string`.
+If this is provided we skip all the above defined config variables.

 There is no need to configure any collection and documents in MongoDB.
 To start the server, please run following command while being at root of project